azadprajapat/BB84_simulation/README.md

 # BB84_simulation

-A project to perform Quantum Key Distribution (QKD) using the BB84 protocol.
+A project focused on implementing Quantum Key Distribution (QKD) and simulating the probability of eavesdroppers intercepting the key undetected, utilizing the BB84 protocol.

 ## Overview